heymage/Color2UiColor/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and go into it with `cd color2UiColor` and run `pod install` inside.

 ## Requirements